ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    could be legitimate ones that were overlooked during the intial deployment of SPF and/or DKIM.

-   Because the aggregate reports are XML documents, it is strongly advised that they be machine-parsed, so setting up a mailbox involves more than just the physical creation of the mailbox.
-Many third- party services exist that will process DMARC aggregate reports, or the Domain Owner can create its own set of tools.
+   Because the aggregate reports are XML documents, it is recommended that they be machine-parsed, so setting up a mailbox involves more than just the physical creation of that mailbox.
+Many third-party services exist that will process DMARC aggregate reports, or the Domain Owner can create its own set of tools.
 No matter which method is chosen, the ability to parse these reports and consume the data contained in them will go a long way to ensuring a successful deployment.

+Herr (ed) & Levine (ed)    Expires 3 June 2022                 [Page 24]

+Internet-Draft                  DMARCbis                   November 2021

 5.5.4.
 Publish a DMARC Policy for the Author Domain

    Once SPF, DKIM, and the aggregate reports mailbox are all in place, it's time to publish a DMARC record.
-For best results, Domain Owners SHOULD start with "p=none", with the rua tag containg the mailbox created in the previous step.
+For best results, Domain Owners SHOULD start with "p=none", with the rua tag containg a URI that references the mailbox created in the previous step.

 5.5.5.
 Collect and Analyze Reports and Adjust Authentication